rubensgomes/rubenscasa.github.io/README.md

 # rubenscasa.github.io
-Used by GitHub Actions to deploy rubenscasa.com.site files.
-This project drives the live "rubenscasa.com" web site
+rubenscasa.github.io is used by GitHub Actions to deploy rubenscasa.cosa.site files.
+This project drives the live "rubenscasa.como" web site.